shivasiddharth/GassistPi/README.md

 4. Create your custom snowboy model [here](https://snowboy.kitt.ai).
 Add the models to **/home/pi/GassistPi/src/resources**  directory.
 5. Change the paths to the models in the config.yaml file.
 6. To disable the default **"Ok Google"** hotword, set the **Ok_Google option to "Disabled"**.
+7. Users using pushbutton.py or Pi Zero users have an option between using custom wakeword and GPIO trigerring.
+If custom wakeword is enabled, then GPIO trigger will not work.
+To enable GPIO triggering, set custom wakeword to 'Disabled'.

 ************************************************
 ### **PLAYING SPOTIFY PLAYLIST**